ActuallyHarry/actuallyharry.github.io/README.md

 # ActuallyAdequate
-This is behind the page of projects.actuallyadequate.com.
+This is behind the page of the actuallyadequate portfolio